An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model: Copula Function and Dependence Structure

-The latter illustrates how Copulas can be extracted from multivariate joint cumulative distribution functions with continuous margins.
-Noting that $C(u,v)$ corresponds to the probability that $X_1$ and $X_2$ lie below the $u$-th and $v$-th quantile respectively, it appears clear how Copulas express dependence on a quantile scale.
+The latter illustrates how copulas can be extracted from multivariate joint cumulative distribution functions with continuous margins.
+Noting that $C(u,v)$ corresponds to the probability that $X_1$ and $X_2$ lie below the $u$-th and $v$-th quantile respectively, it appears clear how copulas express dependence on a quantile scale.

-It is most often meaningful to define how the Copula function is distributed conditional on the marginals. \begin{definition} The conditional distribution function of the Copula $C(U,V)$ given $V = v$, which we denote $c_v(u)$, is given by:
+It seems appropriate to define how the copula function is distributed conditional on the marginals. \begin{definition} The conditional distribution function of the copula $C(U,V)$ given $V = v$, which we denote $c_v(u)$, is given by:

-\end{definition} The conditional distribution $c_v(u)$ is a distribution in $\left[0,1\right]$ and is Uniform if and only if the Copula corresponds to the Independence Copula $\Pi$.
-The conditional distribution function is of significant importance when simulating a random sample that is jointly distributed according to the Copula $C$.
+\end{definition} The conditional distribution $c_v(u)$ is a distribution in $\left[0,1\right]$ and is uniform if and only if the copula corresponds to the independence copula $\Pi$.
+The conditional distribution function is particularly useful when simulating a random sample that is jointly distributed according to a copula $C$.

-The second order mixed partial derivative of a Copula function provides the joint density function, denoted $c(u,v)$.
+The second order mixed partial derivative of a copula function provides the joint density function, denoted $c(u,v)$.
 Formally, in the bivariate case

-Not all Copulas posses, however, a closed form density function.
-For instance, the Countermonotonicity Copula and Comonotonicity Copula are not absolutely continuous and do not admit the computation of the density function.
+Not all copulas possess, however, a closed form density function.
+For instance, the countermonotonicity copula and comonotonicity copula are not absolutely continuous and do not admit the computation of the density function.
 Yet, most parametric specifications provide analytical densities to ease further computations.

-In the following section we mention the Fréchet–Hoeffding bounds and their significant dependence structure implications, as well as the most relevant families of Copulas. \begin{definition} Consider any Copula $C(u,v)$, then it always holds that

-\end{definition} Unlike numeric dependence measures, a Copula is a mathematical object that collects full information about the dependence structure without projecting it onto a single number.
-The inequality in \eqref{eq:fh_bounds} defines the so called Fréchet–Hoeffding bounds that represent the two extreme dependence structures a Copula can map.
-Analogously to numeric dependence measures, these bounds may be interpreted as the cases of extreme dependence.

-A remarkable result of \eqref{eq:fh_bounds} is the family of Fundamental Copulas.
-These Copulas arise as the functions that describe perfect positive dependence, perfect negative dependence and independence.

-Unlike Comonotonicity and Independence Copula, the Countermonotonicity Copula does not exist for dimensions $d>2$.
-It is easy to see that, in the bivariate case, the Comonotonicity Copula is the joint distribution of a random vector $(U,V)$ where $V = T(U)$ is a strictly increasing transformation of $U$.
-Diametrically, the Countermonotonicity Copula is the Copula that collects information regarding the dependence structure of the random vector $(U, 1-U)$.
-Finally, it follows from Sklar's Theorem that the components $(U,V)$ of a random vector are independent if and only if their Copula is the Independence Copula.